-But by 2010, we had lost over 95% of the world’s wild tiger population to rampant poaching and habitat loss.
-As few as 3,200 of them were left.
+But by 2010, as few as 3,200 of them were left.
+We had lost over 95% of the world’s wild tiger population to rampant poaching and habitat loss then.

 An ambitious and visionary species conservation goal was set by the governments of the 13 tiger range countries: to double the number of wild tigers by 2022 – the next Chinese year of the tiger.

 We are WWF’s global tiger programme, driving Tx2 forward.